Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/ProjectReport.md

 ## Architecture & Environments
 #### Development
-We use Azure (Windows 2012 Server) Data Science Virtual Machine [(DSVM)](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-virtual-machine-overview) for development.
+We used an Azure Data Science Virtual Machine (DSVM) Windows Server 2016, (VM Size: [DS3_V2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes), with 4 virtual CPUs and 14-Gb RAM).
 Azure Machine Learning Workbench is installed on the DSVM.

 We used the TDSP template in Azure Machine Learning Workbench to create a new project, and all code and decuments were developed in this project.
-Instructions on how to create a new project in TDSP format is provided [here](https://github.com/amlsamples/tdsp/blob/master/Docs/Using-TDSP-in-Vienna.md).
+Instructions on how to create a new project in TDSP format is provided [here](https://github.com/amlsamples/tdsp/blob/master/Docs/how-to-use-tdsp-in-azure-ml.md).

 Code is executed in the AMLW Python 3.5 environment using the Azure Machine Learning Workbench CLI.
 See Azure Machine Learning Workbench product documentation for information on installation and execution.
 Details about code and its execution is provided in the respective folders and subfolders under \Code.